 Hints are available for some questions.
 Use them as needed but do not rely on them!
 They will not be given in real exams.

 Some question styles are not well suited to practise online.
-Examples are those that require drawing diagrams and/or showing working.
-Since Autotutor treats all questions as multiple-choice questions, it is important that you practise other answering skills outside Autotutor.
+Examples are those that require drawing diagrams, providing proofs and showing working.
+Since Autotutor treats all questions as multiple-choice questions, it is important that you practise other answering skills outside Autotutor as needed.

 Other resources such as teachers, class time, text books, worked examples and formula sheets should be used to complement your efforts in Autotutor.

 If you find an error in a question it would help us if you report it to us.
 That can be done via the practise session summary page that is displayed at the end of an exam or quiz.

 The VCE Further Mathematics Exam 2 (in 2016) is split into a core section plus four optional modules.
 The core is compulsory.
 Only two of the four modules are to be done for the exam.
 To do the full exam in Autotutor just complete the core and two selected optional modules.

 The VCE Physics Exam (in 2016) is split into a core section plus a detailed studies section.
 The core is compulsory.
 The detailed studies section consists of six modules, one of which needs to be completed.
 To do the full exam in Autotutor just complete the core and one selected detailed studies module.

 It is best to concentrate on correctness first and speed later.
 As you gain knowledge by answering questions correctly your speed will improve naturally.

 Carelessness (including misreading a question) is a very common cause of getting an answer wrong.
 Re-read the questions and double-check your answers to avoid careless mistakes.
 More practice will help too.

 Some exams allow the use of calculators.
 The Autotutor questions are consistent with the official exams.
 Some questions are best answered with a calculator.
 Since some types of calculators are banned in actual exams, it is best to practise with an officially approved calculator.